Probability calculator

 icon on the bottom

-left of your screen or by pressing ALT-enter
+left of your screen or by pressing ALT-enter on your

 keyboard.